Saturday, November 19, 2022

 Living independently from her husband (similar to Frederick the Great and his wife), she maintained her own royal court at her palace.
 The king rarely visited.
 They only spent time in Berlin for elaborate ceremonies.
 She preferred to travel between Lustenburg and Berlin via a pleasure yacht.

 *Interestingly, there is a prominent community in New Jersey, USA, named King of Prussia.
 It got its name from an inn built there in 1719 that tried to appeal to Prussian workers and soldiers.
-Typical in America's culture of overdevelopment, the inn was relocated for the expansion of a highway, and it was left stranded (and abandoned) in the middle of the traffic median for 30 years.
+Typical in America's culture of overdevelopment (against history), the historic inn was moved for the expansion of a highway, and it was left stranded (and abandoned) in the middle of the traffic median for 30 years.

 Using the palace's main entrance, we realized that the employees didn't speak English.
 That was unexpected and inconvenient, but our e-tickets were self-explanatory.
 Our tickets entitled us to use a portable audio guide—spoken in English.
 Following other visitors, Lewis and I began our self-guided tour in the oldest rooms, which are the smallest.